Andrew32A/eh-to-zee-converter/README.md

 ![npm](https://img.shields.io/npm/v/eslint-plugin-eh-to-zee-converter)

-This is a custom eslint plugin that adds a rule to check and convert Canadian English to American English and vice versa!
+This is a custom eslint plugin that adds rules to check and convert Canadian English to American English and vice versa!
 It's published to [NPM](https://www.npmjs.com/package/eslint-plugin-eh-to-zee-converter) for the public to download and use.

 ## Installation